publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/m__us_usc_t29_s705.md

                 (II) such information as can be provided by the individual and, where appropriate, by the family of the individual;

-            (iii) may include, to the degree needed to make such a determination, an assessment of the personality, interests, interpersonal skills, intelligence and related functional capacities, educational achievements, work experience, vocational aptitudes, personal and social adjustments, and employment opportunities of the individual, and the medical, psychiatric, psychological, and other pertinent vocational, educational, cultural, social, recreational, and environmental factors, that affect the employment and rehabilitation needs of the individual; and
+            (iii) may include, to the degree needed to make such a determination, an assessment of the personality, interests, interpersonal skills, intelligence and related functional capacities, educational achievements, work experience, vocational aptitudes, personal and social adjustments, and employment opportunities of the individual, and the medical, psychiatric, psychological, and other pertinent vocational, educational, cultural, social, recreational, and environmental factors, that affect the employment and rehabilitation needs of the individual;

-            (iv) may include, to the degree needed, an appraisal of the patterns of work behavior of the individual and services needed for the individual to acquire occupational skills, and to develop work attitudes, work habits, work tolerance, and social and behavior patterns necessary for successful job performance, including the utilization of work in real job situations to assess and develop the capacities of the individual to perform adequately in a work environment;
+            (iv) may include, to the degree needed, an appraisal of the patterns of work behavior of the individual and services needed for the individual to acquire occupational skills, and to develop work attitudes, work habits, work tolerance, and social and behavior patterns necessary for successful job performance, including the utilization of work in real job situations to assess and develop the capacities of the individual to perform adequately in a work environment; and

+            (v) to the maximum extent possible, relies on information obtained from experiences in integrated employment settings in the community, and other integrated community settings;

         (C) referral, for the provision of rehabilitation technology services to the individual, to assess and develop the capacities of the individual to perform in a work environment; and

         (D) an exploration of the individual’s abilities, capabilities, and capacity to perform in work situations, which shall be assessed periodically during trial work experiences, including experiences in which the individual is provided appropriate supports and training.

+    (3) __Assistive technology terms__

+        (A) __Assistive technology__

+            The term “assistive technology” has the meaning given such term in [section 3002 of this title][/us/usc/t29/s3002].

-    (3) __Assistive technology device__
+        (B) __Assistive technology device__

-        The term “assistive technology device” has the meaning given such term in [section 3002 of this title][/us/usc/t29/s3002], except that the reference in such section to the term “individuals with disabilities” shall be deemed to mean more than one individual with a disability as defined in paragraph (20)(A).
+            The term “assistive technology device” has the meaning given such term in [section 3002 of this title][/us/usc/t29/s3002], except that the reference in such section to the term “individuals with disabilities” shall be deemed to mean more than 1 individual with a disability as defined in paragraph (20)(A)). <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+The second closing parenthesis probably should not appear. </sup></sup>

-    (4) __Assistive technology service__
+        (C) __Assistive technology service__

         The term “assistive technology service” has the meaning given such term in [section 3002 of this title][/us/usc/t29/s3002], except that the reference in such section—

-        (A) to the term “individual with a disability” shall be deemed to mean an individual with a disability, as defined in paragraph (20)(A); and
+            (i) to the term “individual with a disability” shall be deemed to mean an individual with a disability, as defined in paragraph (20)(A); and

-        (B) to the term “individuals with disabilities” shall be deemed to mean more than one such individual.
+            (ii) to the term “individuals with disabilities” shall be deemed to mean more than 1 such individual.

-    (5) __Community rehabilitation program__
+    (4) __Community rehabilitation program__

     The term “community rehabilitation program” means a program that provides directly or facilitates the provision of vocational rehabilitation services to individuals with disabilities, and that provides, singly or in combination, for an individual with a disability to enable the individual to maximize opportunities for employment, including career advancement—